adamsilver/fdpb/05-Inbox-Management.md

 I have a bit of an aversion to disabled buttons because I have seen users try and click on disabled elements and not understand why they are disabled.
 A subtle greyed out state doesn't say very must.
 UIs should be clear always.

 So instead, we could allow users to press the button, and show an error if the user hasn't selected any items yet.
-This matches all the other forms we have designed in the book, and it just feels right.
+This matches all the other forms we have designed in the book.

 Once again, consider your options, do the simplest thing first and test.